grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 - If the metric type is a histogram and you're measuring duration, name it with a `_<unit>` suffix, e.g. `http_request_duration_seconds`.
 - If the metric type is a gauge, name it to denote it's a value that can increase and decrease , e.g. `http_request_in_flight`.

-#### Label values and high cardinality

-Be careful with what label values you add.
-Using or allowing too many label values could result in high cardinality problems.
+#### Validate and sanitize input coming from user input

 If label values originate from user input they should be validated and cleaned.
-Use `metricutil.SanitizeLabelName("<label value>")` from pkg/infra/metrics/metricutil package to sanitize label names.
 It is very important to only allow a predefined set of labels to minimize the risk of high cardinality problems.
+Using or allowing too many label values could result in high cardinality problems.
+For example, using user IDs, email addresses, or other unbounded sets of values as a label could pretty easily create high cardinality problems and leading to a huge amount of time series in Prometheus.
+For more information about labels and high cardinality, see [Prometheus label naming](https://prometheus.io/docs/practices/naming/#labels).

 Be careful to not expose any sensitive information in label values (secrets, credentials, and so on).

+If a value originating from user input are bounded, that is when there are a fixed set of expected values, it's recommended to validate it is one of these values or else return an error.

+If a value originating from user input are unbounded, that is when the value could be anything, it's in general not recommended to use as a label because of high cardinality problems mentioned earlier.
+If still needed, the recommendation is to validate the max length/size of value and return an error or sanitize by just allowing a certain amount/fixed set of characters.

 ### Automatic instrumentation by the SDK